What you need to do to get the third stimulus payment of up to $1,400

 Will I have to do anything to get a stimulus payment?

-At this point, the IRS will likely issue advance payments either based on your 2019 federal return or your 2020 return if you have filed one already.
+At this point, the IRS will probably issue advance payments either based on your 2019 federal return or your 2020 return if you have filed one already.

 For example, you may have lost your job last year.
 You may have had a child, which would make you eligible for a dependent payment of $1,400.